-SANE campaigned with patients being sent away from A & E despite being at risk or being shunted sometimes hundreds of miles to the nearest available psychiatric bed with a huge impact on their mental state and that of their families.
+SANE campaigned about patients being sent away from A & E departments despite being at risk or being shunted sometimes hundreds of miles to the nearest available psychiatric bed with a huge impact on the mental health of both patients and their families.
+In addition, this lack of crisis care placed undue pressure on police and paramedics.